BStudies/Student-Management-System/README.md

 * Incooperate semesters into the schema, currently this service allows only one semester
 * Incooperate realtime notification for student when their account is updated
 * Remove the ability to make any kind of user on the home page
+* Display upcomming homework and tests based on date

 # License
 Copyright © 2017